Israeli strikes and gunfire kill 33 as Gaza City becomes focus of famine and a military offensive

 Braving gunfire and crowds for food

-Mohamed Saada was among thousands seeking food from a delivery in the Zikim area on Saturday — and one of many who left empty-handed.
+Mohamed Saada was among thousands seeking food in the Zikim area — and one of many who left empty-handed.
+He cited the “huge numbers of people,” the shootings and “trucks running over people.”

-“I came here to bring food for my children but couldn’t get anything, due to the huge numbers of people and the difficulty of the situation between the shootings and the trucks running over people,” he said.

 Some carried sacks of food like lentils and flour.
 Others carried the wounded, including on a wooden pallet.
 They navigated fetid puddles and the rubble of war as temperatures reached above 92 degrees Fahrenheit (33 Celsius).

-Friday's report by the Integrated Food Security Phase Classification said famine in Gaza City is likely to spread if fighting and restrictions on aid continue.
-It said nearly half a million people — about one-fourth of Gaza's population — face catastrophic hunger.
+Friday's famine report by the Integrated Food Security Phase Classification said nearly half a million people — about one-fourth of Gaza's population — face catastrophic hunger.

 The rare pronouncement came after Israel imposed a 2 1/2-month blockade on Gaza earlier this year, then resumed some access with a focus on a new U.S.-backed private aid supplier, the Gaza Humanitarian Foundation.